maurits-out/spring-boot-movie-mashup/README.md

 - Movie Config service
 - Movie Eureka service
+- Movie Gateway service

 The Movie Config service centralizes the configuration of each micro service.
 The Movie Eureka service provides a service registry to support service discovery.
+The Movie Gateway service provides an API gateway that will expose an endpoint for calling the Movie Mashup service.

 ## Source code structure
 The source code has been organized as a multi module Maven project where each service is a separate submodule.